Outstanding Postdoctoral Fellow Award

 - A review committee of postdoctoral fellow peers and previous awardees will make the award selection based on established criteria.

 - The review committee is looking for multi-dimensional candidates.
-Therefore, equal weight will be given to all areas described in the review guidelines (research, mentoring and teaching, leadership, and service).
+Therefore, equal weight will be given to all areas described in the review guidelines (research, mentoring and teaching, professional leadership and service, and community service and outreach).

 - Awardees will be notified during the summer months and will be recognized at a lunch during Postdoc Appreciation Week in September.